Jorge Alfaro Player Props: Rockies vs. Reds

 - The pitching staff for the Reds had a collective nine K/9 last season, the eighth-best in the league.

-- Lively gets the start for the Reds, his seventh of the season.
-He is 4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched.
+- Abbott (3-0) takes the mound for the Reds in his fourth start of the season.
+He has a .00 ERA in 17 2/3 innings pitched, with 12 strikeouts.

-- His last appearance came on Thursday against the Kansas City Royals, when the right-hander went 5 2/3 innings, surrendering two earned runs while allowing 10 hits.
+- The lefty's most recent time out came on Saturday against the Houston Astros, when he threw six scoreless innings while allowing four hits.

-- The 31-year-old has put up an ERA of 4.07, with 8.8 strikeouts per nine innings, in eight games this season.
-Opponents have a .255 batting average against him.
+- The 24-year-old has an ERA of .00, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are batting .161 against him.

 © 2023 Data Skrive.
 All rights reserved.